 If you are concerned about the way you look or are thinking about cosmetic treatments to boost your confidence, there are alternatives.
-These may include lifestyle changes or accepting yourself the way you are.
+Talking to a counsellor or psychologist may help you overcome your concerns about your appearance.

 Things to consider before breast reduction surgery

-- The procedure can be performed at any age, but is best done when your breasts are fully developed.
+- The procedure is best done when breasts are fully developed.